 Over the last decade data-driven letter campaigns have been the most common and effective way of pursuing compliance in India to convert infringers into paying customers, but Covid has had an impact on this approach.
 As a result, a pre-litigation mediation strategy is being used even more often and seeing positive results.

 Software suppliers are filing civil complaints in the courts and providing software telemetry data as evidence, which has enabled greater success in attaining injunctions.
 With an injunction in hand, suppliers have greater leverage and are able to quickly negotiate settlements.
-This strategy also establishes a strong precedent for a supplier’s reputation on enforcement that puts teeth into future letter campaigns once the impact of Covid lessens.
+This strategy also establishes a strong precedent for a supplier’s reputation on enforcement that puts teeth into future letter campaigns.

 Use of Unlicensed Software in Sanctioned Destinations

-Iran holds steady at #13 this year, which may or may not come as a surprise since Iran is a sanctioned destination.
+Iran moves up five spots to #8 this year, which may or may not come as a surprise since Iran is a sanctioned destination.
 Having access to license infringement data like this makes it easier for software suppliers to track and address these issues, especially in cases where licensed customers have installed software in countries like Iran in violation of their license or export control laws.

 Data-Driven Software License Compliance